The UC PIQ Process

-Since the University of California system has gone “test optional,” they place significantly more weight on the Personal Insight Questions.
+Since the University of California system has gone “test blind,” they place significantly more weight on the Personal Insight Questions.
 And because the UC schools do not offer in-person interviews, these essays are as close to a personal conversation as it gets.

 The UC Personal Insight Questions offer you eight wide-ranging 350-word prompts from which you will choose four to answer.
 These prompts are designed to be a window into your academic and personal life – selecting the right four is crucial.
 Done correctly, these essays give admissions officers a more complete picture of who you are.
 I work with you to carefully choose which four prompts to answer, and to work hard and with tactical consideration to show the different sides of your personality.